Volvo 240 Hydraulic

 people have made their own hydraulic pedals or

-modified a cable type pedal to work.
+they have modified a cable type pedal to work.
 That sort of work was beyond my

 skills.